madehopemorr/blue-jay/readme.md

 run 'node app.js' in the command line. follow the prompts provided and you will begin generating your team.html.
 Your completed file will be located in the output folder.

 ## Usage
 After running the file app.js, you will have a generated team.html file in the output folder to use as a way to display your team information.
+I have also added a style.css file to use along with the html file.

 ## Sample of team.html